Courtney Vandersloot: College career

 Her impact on the Gonzaga program can be measured by another statistic—home attendance.
 The year before she arrived in Spokane, the Bulldogs averaged 1,492 with a team that would make its first NCAA tournament appearance.
 By her junior year, attendance had risen to 2,935, and rose again to 3,824 in her senior season, with the Zags selling out the McCarthey Athletic Center twice before the NCAA tournament.

-On February 11, 2023, Vandersloot had her number retired, becoming the first Gonzaga women's basketball to receive the honor.
+On February 11, 2023, Vandersloot had her number retired, becoming the first Gonzaga women's basketball player to receive the honor.